ericzrinsky/discogs/case_study.md

 * Generate new **Spotify** playlists on the fly with socially-sourced vinyl-record affinity data that excludes artists from my own record collection

-In order to accomplish that result, we need to compare the "Artists" column in the "eric_records" table to each of the other tables ("leigh_records," "steve_records," and "paul_records") individually, exclude the artists found in both the "eric_records" table and comparison table, and then add those results to a new table called "new_artists."
+In order to accomplish that result, we need to compare the "Artists" column in the "eric_records" table to each of the other tables ("leigh_records," "steve_records," and "paul_records") individually.
+Next, we'll exclude the artists found in both the "eric_records" table and comparison table.
+Finally, we'll add those results to a new table called "new_artists."

 Right click "Tables" in the "Databases" panel and then click "Create A Table."